Baseball - Minor Division RulesUpdatedWednesday April 10, 2019 byFranklin Little League.

 3. Franklin Little League utilizes a continuous batting order.
 Managers will exchange line-up cards at home plate prior to the start of the game.
-Any player arriving late can be added to the roster but must be added to the bottom of the batting order.
+Any player arriving late may be added to the roster but must be added to the bottom of the batting order.
 The Manager must also notify the other Manager and plate umpire of the update prior to the player batting.

 4. A half inning ends when: Three outs are made, five runs are scored or the offensive team has batted through the order once.

-5. Courteously runners are allowed for players playing the position of catcher in the next half-inning.
+5. A courteously runner is allowed for a player playing the position of catcher in the next half-inning.
 The courteously runner will be the last team member who was out.
 If a manager opts not to do this they must be able to prepare the catcher with the 1 minute between innings guideline.
 This is to avoid unnecessary game delays.

 6. On-deck batters are not allowed at any time, during the game, except for the first batter to start the top or bottom half of an inning.

 7. Batters may not square to bunt and then take a full swing.
 A batter that fakes a bunt and then swings will be called out.
 The ball is immediately dead and runners return to the base occupied at the time of the pitch.